Skip to content

 Name Type Required Default Description

-SyncRuleId int Yes The ID of the synchronisation rule.
+SyncRuleId int Yes The ID of the Synchronisation Rule.
 Accepts pipeline input.
 Alias: Id.

 MappingId int No The ID of a specific mapping to retrieve